ashutosh1401/Meme-Generator/README.md

 # Meme-Generator
 Created with CodeSandbox

-This application generates meme from its API.
+This application generates meme from its API and user adds top text and bottom text to make a meme.